 Fun Got – mushroom and shrimp dumplings – tasted fine, but the wrappers would have been more satisfying if they weren’t glutinous.

-We found serious success with the fried shrimp, but the calamari equivalent was less dynamic.
-The rings and tentacles were showered with minced bell peppers, garlic and scallions, but the batter was too greasy.
+We found serious success with fried shrimp, but the calamari equivalent was less dynamic.
+Rings and tentacles were showered with minced bell peppers, garlic and scallions, but the batter was too greasy.

 My father committed to two steamers full of Siu Mai – pork dumplings.
 Other dim sum restaurants mold together off cuts of pork in siu mai, but not Ton Kiang.

-Siu Lung Bao – juicy steamed Shanghai pork dumplings – were served with a tangy dish of red vinegar floating with ginger strands.
+Xiao Long Bao – juicy steamed Shanghai pork dumplings – were served with tangy red vinegar floating with ginger strands.

-The frilly wonton skins on the steamed chicken dumplings were a little charred, but the ground chicken remained juicy.
+Frilly wonton skins on the steamed chicken dumplings were a little charred, but ground chicken remained juicy.

 Don Tah – egg custard tarts – were served warm, so the combination of yolky interior and flaky pastry practically melted in my mouth.